2009 Log Cabin Penny Value (2026 Guide): Errors List, “D”, “S” & No Mint Mark Worth

 3. Is the 2009 Log Cabin Penny part of a larger set?

 Yes.
-It is the first of four designs released in 2009 as part of the Lincoln cent series marking Lincoln’s 200th birthday.
-The other three designs depict his Formative Years, Professional Life, and Presidency.
-Collectors who assemble all four designs from both the Philadelphia and Denver mints, plus the San Francisco proof, often find the complete set more appealing to buyers than individual coins.
+It is the first of four designs released in 2009 as part of the Lincoln Bicentennial cent program.
+The other three designs depict his Formative Years in Indiana, Professional Life in Illinois, and Presidency in Washington, D.C.
+Collectors who assemble all four designs from both Philadelphia and Denver, plus the San Francisco proof, often find the complete set more appealing to buyers than individual coins.